-Warts Specialist
+Warts

-What are warts?
+What are Warts?

 Warts develop as a result of the HPV virus, of which there are over 100 strains.
 Everyone’s immune system responds to HPV differently.
 Some people develop warts, others don’t.